noopkat/noopkat-posts/meow/oledjs.md

 Oled-js supports both I2C and SPI protocols.
 I'd recommend I2C, as oled-js uses the Arduino Firmata library (via Johnny-Five) and there is no current support for fast SPI within Firmata.
 My library just flips pins over the USB cable connection to get SPI happening, which is a huge bottleneck to getting those pixels updating on the screen as fast as possible.
 See the [oled-js readme](https://github.com/noopkat/oled-js/blob/master/README.md) for more in context information on how to use each protocol.

-If you have a need for it, use it, play with it, and if you break it, open an issue for me :)
+If you have a need for it, have a play!
+If you break it, open an issue for me :)

 ### What did I learn?

 Oh man, a lot of things.
 I've never really taken the opportunity to explore or teach myself some of the basic things that go on closer to the metal of how computers work in general.
 This project really got me started down the path, which while mysterious at times is completely fascinating.
 I've never had a reason to stumble into this stuff before (I did not study computer science, where it is often dropped on you) but now that I have I'd like to explore it even more.

-But it's time I passed on all of this stuff to YOU!
-So below, is mostly everything I now know after publishing oled-js.
+But it's time I passed on this stuff to YOU!
+So below, is some of the things I now know after publishing oled-js.

 ### How do the pixels work on an OLED screen?